Questions? Call or text anytime πŸ“ž 818-446-9627

 Increased Anger, Irritability, and Protectiveness

 You may feel a constant, simmering anger about what happened.
 This can lead to increased irritability and conflict in your relationships.
-Often, this is coupled with a feeling of intense, almost frantic, protectiveness over your partner and new baby, a state of postpartum hypervigilance that feels like you can never let your guard down.
+Often, this is coupled with a feeling of intense, almost frantic, protectiveness over your partner and new baby, a state of that feels like you can never let your guard down.

 Feeling Disconnected from Your Partner and Baby